Museum of Texas Tech University

 The Lubbock Lake Landmark, another division of the Museum, is one of the country’s most significant archaeological sites documenting continuous human habitation dating back 12,000 years.

-The Landmark is less than a 10 minute drive north of the Museum.
+The Landmark is less than a 10-minute drive north of the Museum.
 The Robert A. Nash Interpretive Center, which is open to the public, is home to varying exhibitions revolving around the research at the Landmark.
-There also are regular events that introduce people to the science of archaeology.
-The Landmark’s more than 300 acres is a window into the rich plant life that flourished in the area featuring short grass prairie that reflects what the West Texas landscape looked like before Europeans arrived on the scene.
+There are also regular events that introduce people to the science of archaeology.
+The Landmark’s more than 300 acres of short grass prairies is a window into the rich plant life that flourished in the area, reflecting what the West Texas landscape looked like before Europeans arrived.

 Natural Science Research Laboratory